rozbb/draft-waict-transparency/draft-waict-transparency.md

   "asset_hosts": [],
 }
 ```
+(TODO: There is an argument that empty asset hosts should be allowed.
+Eg if you want to sign up for website change monitoring without auditability.)

 After the transparency service makes the GET request, if it does not already have the domain, it: